Skip to main

 • Practicum Infusion Throughout Training

-• Social Justice, Whole Child, Scientist-Practitioner Approach
+• Whole Child, Scientist-Practitioner, Community and Structural Responsive Approach

 • High Internship Placement Rate & Competitive Career Opportunities